HosseinShams00/AdobeConnectDownloader/README.md

 > Extract its contents into **the same folder where the `exe` file is located**.
 >
 > **If you are only updating the program**, there is no need to re-download this file — your existing copy is sufficient, unless the release notes explicitly state otherwise.

+> ⚠️ **Note:** Please read this section before use 👇

+#### 📌 Special Note — Teaching on Whiteboard or Uploaded File

+Note that in some cases, when your instructor starts teaching using tools like a mouse or stylus on the Adobe Connect whiteboard, or uploads a file and teaches on top of it (only the file is uploaded to the program — not the instructor's screen being shared), the program's output for you will be **audio only**.
+If a file such as a PDF was also uploaded, you can view that file as a downloaded copy as well.
+Currently there is no way to generate a video for these cases.

 ---